PythWare/Kybernes-Tools/README.md

 # Kybernes Scanner

-Kybernes Scanner is a GUI WBD/WBH tool meant to be used with Aldnoah Engine for wrapped Koei Tecmo Wave Bank WBD/WBH files as of version 0.6 of Kybernes Tools, meaning it's meant to be used with files that store the WBD/WBH as a single combined file (like Warriors Orochi 3's case).
+Kybernes Scanner is a GUI WBD/WBH tool meant to be used with GokonSoftworks for wrapped Koei Tecmo Wave Bank WBD/WBH files as of version 0.6 of Kybernes Tools, meaning it's meant to be used with files that store the WBD/WBH as a single combined file (like Warriors Orochi 3's case).
 It unpacks the wrapped files, unpacks the subsongs/subaudio from the WBD files, and creates wav versions for you to preview.
 It also allows rebuilding the files with the correct codec (PCM/MSADPCM/DSP), offsets, and metadata so the game loads it.
 Support for dynamic file size (meaning your replacement wav files can be larger or smaller than the originals) is implemented.

 <img width="916" height="659" alt="k3" src="https://github.com/user-attachments/assets/0a9a76a4-8fe9-4be1-9576-8438b6066507" />